Sudden Hearing Loss: What Causes It and Why Treatment Can't Wait

 Intratympanic Steroid Injections

-If oral steroids are ineffective or medically unsafe for you, doctors may inject steroids directly through the eardrum into the middle ear space.
-This delivers high concentrations of medication directly to the inner ear.
+If oral steroids are ineffective or medically unsafe for you, clinicians may inject steroids directly through the eardrum into the middle ear space.
+This delivers high concentrations of medication close to the inner ear.

 What Recovery Looks Like

-While SSHL is frightening, many people recover substantial hearing—especially with prompt treatment.
+While sudden hearing loss is frightening, many people recover substantial hearing—especially with prompt treatment.
 Even those who don't fully recover have excellent rehabilitation options available.

 Common Questions About Sudden Hearing Loss